FireAuth/FireAuth/docs.md

 <a name="loginWithGoogle"></a>
 ## loginWithGoogle(redirect, callback)
 Logs in a Firebase user with Google Authentication.
-Make sure your application is configured as a Github App.
+Make sure your application is configured as a Google App.

 **Kind**: global function